 Pakistan violates ceasefire along LoC in J-K's Rajouri

-Pakistani army violated ceasefire by targeting forward posts and villages with small arms firing and mortar shelling along the Line of Control (LoC) in Rajouri district of Jammu and Kashmir on Sunday, officials said.
-The shelling from across the border took place in Sunderbani sector around 6.30 a.m., prompting retaliation by the Indian Army, they said.
+Pakistan army on Monday violated ceasefire by targeting forward posts and villages with small arms firing and mortar shelling along the Line of Control (LoC) in Rajouri district of Jammu and Kashmir, a defense spokesman said.
+The latest ceasefire violation took place a day after Prime Minister Narendra Modi celebrated Diwali with troops guarding the LoC at the B G brigade headquarters in Rajouri town.

+"At about 2.30 pm, Pakistan initiated unprovoked ceasefire violation by firing of small arms and shelling with mortars in Nowshehra sector.
+The Army is retaliating befittingly," the spokesman said.
+He said Pakistani troops targeted civilian areas forcing the villagers to take shelter in bunkers and safe places.

-The officials said there was no report of any casualty or injury in the cross-border firing, which lasted for a brief period.
-According to official figures, the Pakistan army violated ceasefire along the LoC over 2,100 times this year, leaving 29 Indians dead and scores of others injured.
+The cross-border firing was still going on but there was no report of any casualty or injury on the Indian side, the spokesman said.
+According to official figures, Pakistan army violated ceasefire along the LoC over 2,100 times this year, leaving 29 Indians dead and scores of others injured.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)